While We Bleed, Opening Scene: “No Witnesses”

 Foncesca sneered.
 “Did he beg?”

-“No. But his daughter did.
+“No, but his daughter did.
 You really want to know the bloody details of the job?”

 “Only if you picked the wrong side,” Foncesca rejoined.

 Now it was Sul’s turn to hesitate.
-He glanced toward the other door behind which the two guards had disappeared.
+He glanced toward the other door behind which the guards had disappeared.
 Finding no excuse to refuse he reached out to accept, but slowly.

 Foncesca must have read the suspicion on his face.
 She laughed.
 “Oh, really Mister Sul, you are too suspicious!”

-“No such thing in my business, baroness.”
+“No such thing in my experience, Baroness.”

 She laughed again, then offered Sul the other glass instead.
 “There, satisfied?”